Rice Basketball orchestrated an emphatic come-from-behind victory, stunning visiting Penn in dominant fashion on Saturday at Tudor Fieldhouse.

 — The Roost (@AtTheRoost) November 9, 2019

 It’ll be a short turn around for Rice basketball.
 Less than 24 hours after their game against Penn, the Owls host Wayland Baptist on Sunday.
-That game is scheduled to tip-off at 4:00 p.m. following the conclusion of Rice Volleyball’s Senior Day matchup with Western Kentucky.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+That game is scheduled to tip-off at 4:00 p.m. following the conclusion of Rice Volleyball’s Senior Day matchup with Western Kentucky.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.